ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 ### Create Cosmetic Items

 You now need to create the cosmetic items using the **CosmeticItem** script created previously.
-Start with the **Head** category, add the **CosmeticItem** script, set the ID and template for that cosmetic item.
+Start with the **Head** category, add the **CosmeticItem** script, and set the ID and template for that cosmetic item.

 For example.
 Set the **id** to `1`, and drag a cosmetic item from the **Head** folder from **My Templates** in **Project Content**.
 Do this for all the cosmetic items, and repeat for the other categories.